devilals/programming_basics/java_programming.md

 This default constructor will call the no-argument constructor of the superclass; in this case if the superclass does not have a no-argument constructor (but have a constructor with arguments), the compiler will complain.

-Q: Why declaring a constructor is important and what are the implications?
-A:

 #### Objects